marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

   Run `helm install RELEASE_NAME .` where the `RELEASE_NAME` can be any name you want to use to identify this deployment.
   For example: `helm install marklogic-local-dev-env .`
 ## Installing Multiple MarkLogic Hosts to Minikube
-To create a MarkLogic cluster in Minikube change the `replicaCount` in the `values.yaml` file to 3 or some other odd number.
+To create a MarkLogic cluster in Minikube, change the `replicaCount` in the `values.yaml` file to 3, or any other odd number to avoid the [split brain problem](https://help.marklogic.com/Knowledgebase/Article/View/119/0/start-up-quorum-and-forest-level-failover).
 Then follow the procedure outlined in the [Installing a Single MarkLogic Host to Minikube](##Installing-a-Single-MarkLogic-Host-to-Minikube) section.

 ## Verifying the Installation
 - After the installation is complete, verify the status of the deployment to the cluster with this command: